Kyle Busch: Late model racing

+Busch waving the checkered flag after winning the 2008 Toyota/Save Mart 350 at the Sonoma Raceway.
+The No. 18 car became his signature of his NASCAR Cup Series career.

+Busch racing his truck at the 2022 DoorDash 250.
+Busch would eventually become the all-time wins leader in the NASCAR Craftsman Truck Series.

-Busch has maintained an active presence in regional late model stock car racing, frequently competing in events with his own Kyle Busch Motorsports cars.
+Busch maintained an active presence in regional late model stock car racing, frequently competing in events with his own Kyle Busch Motorsports cars.
 One of his most significant victories came in December 2009 when he won the 42nd Snowball Derby at Five Flags Speedway in Pensacola, Florida.
-He repeated this achievement in December 2017, claiming his second Snowball Derby victory.
+He returned to the event in 2015, winning the last-chance qualifier race, before finishing 19th in the main event.
+Busch later captured his second Snowball Derby victory in December 2017.

+Busch had occasionally competed in dirt late model events, including the 2009 Battle at the Grove charity race at the Williams Grove Speedway.

 On July 10, 2011, Busch won the 32nd annual Slinger Nationals at Slinger Speedway in Wisconsin.
 Two weeks later, he claimed victory in the 38th annual TD Bank 250, presented by New England Dodge Dealers, at Oxford Plains Speedway.
 This marked his third attempt to win the prestigious event, which is New England's largest short-track race.
 Busch became only the second active NASCAR Cup Series driver to win the race, joining Kevin Harvick, who achieved the feat in 2008.
 Reflecting on the victory, Busch said, "I've had this one on my list of big races that I wanted to win and now that I've done it, it feels great—it was everything I thought it would be."
 Busch also dominated the weekend by winning the preliminary Pro All Star Series Oxford 150 the night before, completing a sweep of the event.

 In June 2012, Busch won the eighth annual Prelude to the Dream at Eldora Speedway, defeating Tony Stewart in the pay-per-view all-star event.

-In July 2013, Busch dominated the Howie Lettow Memorial 150 at the Milwaukee Mile, winning the darkness-shortened event.
+The following year in July, Busch dominated the Howie Lettow Memorial 150 at the Milwaukee Mile, winning the darkness-shortened event.
 He led every practice session, set the fastest qualifying time, and outpaced defending race winner Travis Sauter and NASCAR Truck Series regular Johnny Sauter in the 43-car field.